Kurt Willems ::: LEAD PASTOR

 Kurt writes broadly on themes related to Anabaptism, historical background of the New Testament, spiritual formation, and Paul within his ancient world.
 Inviting the church to see the beauty of a nonviolent Jesus and the subversive nature of God’s Kingdom are just some of the key issues he engages.
 Kurt also utilizes the blogosphere to wrestle with various other theological, missional, formational, and cultural topics.
 Through speaking and writing, he urges others to both know and follow the resurrected Jesus on a countercultural mission of love.

 Prior to planting Pangea, Kurt served in various pastoral capacities, including student ministries and teaching pastor roles.
 He and his wife Lauren (special education teacher) moved to Seattle at the end of summer in 2013.
-They are the founding church planting couple, along with their daughter Lydia and puppies Sadie & Mylee.
+They are the founding church planting couple, along with their daughters Lydia and Chloe, along with their puppies, Sadie & Mylee.

 To get a basic "feel" for Kurt's approach to Christianity, you might start with his popular article: "8 Signs that you Might be an Evangelical Reject" or "Paul Didn't Believe in the Rapture.
 Neither Did Jesus.
 Neither Should You."

 All things pertaining to vision, values, & strategy